Shibuya: Economy

 Several companies are headquartered in Shibuya.

 Calpis, Casio, Mixi, Niwango, Nihon Dempa Kogyo, and Tokyu Corporation have their headquarters in Shibuya.
 East Japan Railway Company have their headquarters in Yoyogi, Shibuya.
 81 Produce has its headquarters in Tomigaya, Shibuya.

 Former operations

 At one time Smilesoft had its headquarters in the CT Sasazuka Building in Shibuya.
 In May 1985 the headquarters of Bandai Visual moved to Shibuya.
 In March 1990 the headquarters moved to Shinjuku.

 A.D.
 Vision - Tokyo, Y.K., the Japanese subsidiary of A.D.
 Vision, was in Shibuya.
 Acclaim Entertainment once had its Tokyo office in the Nomora Building.
 The Japanese subsidiary of Titus Interactive, Titus Japan K.K., had its head office on the eighth floor of the Kotubuki Dogenzaka Building in Dōgenzaka.
 The former animation studio; Group TAC was also located here.

-Square Enix had its headquarters in Yoyogi before moving to Shinjuku ward in 2012.
+Square Enix headquarters were located in Yoyogi before moving to Shinjuku in 2012.